tock/tock/doc/reference/trd104-syscalls.md

 conditions are met then userspace MAY read the buffer while it is "not in use."

+A system call API that supports userspace reading from an allowed buffer MUST NOT require it.
+Some userspace implementations may not support this behavior.
+Reading an allowed buffer without revoking it is considered an *optimization* and is not required.
+The system call API MUST support accessing the data through revoking the buffer to regain exclusive access.

 4.5 Read-Only Allow (Class ID: 4)
 ---------------------------------

 The Read-Only Allow class is very similar to the Read-Write Allow class.
-It differs in tow ways: the buffer it passes to the kernel is read-only, and the process MAY read the buffer.
+It differs in tow ways: the buffer it passes to the kernel is read-only, and the process MAY freely read the buffer.
 A process MUST NOT write to a buffer shared with the kernel through a Read-Only Allow.
 The kernel also MUST NOT write to the buffer.
 The semantics and calling conventions of Read-Only Allow are otherwise identical to Read-Write Allow.